-Participant Information Sheet Rare diseases of the bone, joint and vessels Study (RUDY) Main Study
+Rare diseases of the bone, joint and vessels Study (RUDY) Main Study

-We would like to invite you to take part in our research study.
-Before you decide whether to take part, we would like you to understand why the research is being done and what it would involve for you.
+Your child is being invited to take part in our research study.
+Before you decide whether you would like your child to take part, we would like you to understand why the research is being done and what it would involve for you and your child.
 Talk to others about the study if you wish.
 Ask us if there is anything that is not clear.
-This information sheet describes the main RUDY study, there are other studies within RUDY that you may also be interested in.
+This information sheet describes the main RUDY study, there are other studies within RUDY that you and your child may also be interested in.
 Please visit the RUDY study website 'More Information' section.